nandac/letterloom/tests/test-invalid-to-contact/test.typ

-/// test-invalid-enclosures
+/// test-invalid-to-contact
 ///
 /// Synopsis:
 /// Test case that validates the letterloom function properly handles invalid
-/// enclosures parameters by testing various error conditions for the `enclosures` field.
+/// recipient contact information by testing various error conditions for the `to` parameter.
 ///
 /// Purpose:
 /// Ensures that the validation system correctly identifies and reports errors
-/// when enclosures data is malformed or contains invalid content.
+/// when the recipient's contact information is missing, malformed, or contains
+/// invalid data types.
 ///
 /// Test Scenarios:
+/// - Missing `to` parameter entirely
-/// - Enclosures provided as string instead of dictionary
+/// - Missing `name` field in to contact dictionary
+/// - Empty `name` field (empty string)
-/// - Enclosures dictionary missing required encl-list field
+/// - Empty `name` field (empty content block)
-/// - Enclosures list is empty
-/// - Enclosures list contains invalid types (numbers, none, empty tuples)
-/// - Enclosures label has invalid type
+/// - Invalid `name` field type (number instead of string/content)
+/// - Missing `name` field (none value)
 ///
 /// Expected Behavior:
-/// The function should panic with clear error messages indicating the specific
+/// The function should panic with clear, descriptive error messages indicating
-/// validation failure for each test case.
+/// the specific validation failure for each test case.
 ///
 /// Expected Errors:
-/// - "enclosures must be a dictionary with an encl-list field." - when enclosures is not a dictionary
+/// - "to is missing." - when to parameter is not provided
-/// - "enclosures dictionary must have an encl-list field." - when encl-list field is missing
+/// - "to name is missing." - when name field is not present
-/// - "enclosure encl-list field is empty." - when encl-list is empty
+/// - "to name is empty." - when name field is empty string or content
-/// - "enclosure 'value' must be a string or content block." - when enclosure item has wrong type
-/// - "enclosure label 'value' must be a string or content block." - when enclosure label has wrong type
+/// - "to name must be a string or content block." - when name field has wrong type
 ///
 /// Validation:
-/// Ensures that the enclosures validation system properly enforces the requirement
+/// Ensures that the contact validation system properly enforces the requirement
-/// that enclosures data must be properly structured with valid content.
+/// that recipient information must include a valid, non-empty name field.
 ///
 /// Note:
-/// This test validates that the enclosures field, which is optional, must be properly
+/// This test complements test-invalid-from-contact and validates the same
-/// formatted when provided.
+/// validation logic applied to recipient contact information.
 ///
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
-    none,
+    none, // value for doc
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \
                 Cheswick Village \
                 Middle Upton \
-                Bristol BS16 1GU]
-    ),
-    to: (
-      name: "Evergreen Tree Surgeons",
-      address: [Midtown Lane \
-                Cheswick Village \
-                Stoke Gifford \
                 Bristol BS16 1GU]
     ),
     date: datetime.today().display("[day padding:zero] [month repr:long] [year repr:full]"),